provided-as-is/events/SPONSORING.md

 ## Sponsoring levels

-Sponsorship can be done at two levels:
+Sponsorship for IRL events can be done at two levels:

 ### 😎"NICE" level